Last Updated on

 On the upside, it has non-nano-sized mineral particles.
 Plus, the light tint brightens skin and evens tone.

-Coola’s Sport Sunscreen has a high sun protection factor, and it stays on in the water for up to eighty minutes.
+Coola’s organic sunscreen has a high sun protection factor, and it stays on in the water for up to eighty minutes.

-It contains vitamin-rich avocado butter, arnica, and agave leaf extract to soothe and nourish the skin.
+The formula contains a proprietary blend of ingredients that soothe and nourish the skin.
 Arnica may be of benefit to rosacea suffers as it reduces redness.

-Blue Lizard left out artificial fragrances and parabens when they made this sunscreen for sensitive skin.
+Blue Lizard left out artificial fragrances and parabens when they made this sunscreen for rosacea.
 It also lacks chemical sunblocks like oxybenzone and octinoxate so it won’t harm coral reefs.

 Even though this solar cream is based on zinc oxide and titanium dioxide, it only lasts up to forty minutes in the water.